arkadiko-dao/arkadiko/docs/grant.md

 Arkadiko implements a stablecoin called Arkadiko (DIKO) and a Governance Token called Somos (ARE) that create the foundational primitives for a lending/borrowing platform.

 The Arkadiko protocol trustlessly provides stable loans backed by Stacks Tokens (STX), known as Arkadiko (DIKO).
 In order to mint DIKO, you need to over-collateralise Stacks (STX) tokens into an Arkadiko Stacks Vault.
 In other words, DIKO is a stablecoin, existing to maintain relative price stability in volatile markets.
-People repay their loans by returning DIKO plus a little more to cover the variable interest on the loan (called the stability fee).
+People repay their loans by returning DIKO plus a little more to cover the fixed interest on the loan (called the stability fee).
 The protocol enforces the price by selling off a person's STX if its total value falls below 150 percent (liquidation ratio) of how ever much STX the user borrowed.
 All STX will be sold through auctions to stackers who are registered with the protocol.

 No more and no less DIKO exist in the world than loans made in it at that time.
 Every single DIKO is some piece of someone’s STX, locked up on the Arkadiko protocol until the person who put in their STX pays the DIKO back.
 When DIKO goes into the system to repay a loan, it just gets burnt and disappears forever.
 Only the interest (i.e. stability fee) remains for Arkadiko to use to reward ARE holders or cover expenses for the protocol.

 When STX are posted as collateral to mint stablecoins, the STX tokens will automatically be used to stack natively on the Stacks protocol (either autonomously or through a delegation pool).
 The yield earned in bitcoin will be used for three purposes:
-1. Reward DIKO stablecoin minters to HODL and use their stablecoins
+1. Reward DIKO stablecoin minters to HODL and use their stablecoins (e.g. they take 80% of the yield)
-2. Go into the reserve of the DAO to cover expenses
+2. Go into the reserve of the DAO to cover expenses (e.g. the reserve takes 5% of the yield)
-3. Distribute earnings among the ARE governance token holders
+3. Distribute earnings among the ARE governance token holders (e.g. the token holders get 15% of the yield)

 All numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each ARE token counts towards one vote.
 The following parameters can be decided upon (this list is not comprehensive and can expand as DAO development progresses):

 1. Risk Parameters for STX collateral
-  Liquidation Ratio
+  - Liquidation Ratio
-  Collateral to Debt Ratio
+  - Collateral to Debt Ratio
-  Maximum Debt
+  - Maximum Debt
-  Liquidation Pealty
+  - Liquidation Penalty
 2. Yield distribution of STX Stacking Reward

+As an example, in v1 of Arkadiko, users will be able to mint stablecoins through collateralizing STX.
+The following risk parameters are used for STX:

+- Liquidation Ratio: 150
+- Collateral to Debt Ratio: 200
+- Maximum Debt: $100 million
+- Liquidation Penalty: 13%

+These parameters are subject to change.

 ### Stablecoin Risk Parameters

-- Debt​ ​Ceiling:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
+- Maximum Debt:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
 Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
 Today, only one type of collateral is accepted (STX) but this will change as soon as more (SRC20) tokens get accepted by the community.
 Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all their Vault debt (and thus burns their DIKO).

 - Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much DIKO has been generated against a Reserve's collateral.
 The fee is paid in STX, and then sent into the Arkadiko Buffer.

+- Collateral to Debt Ratio: Indicates how much collateral needs to be posted to create an amount of debt.
+A collateral to debt of 200 means that two times as much collateral needs to be posted as the amount minted (e.g. $10 stablecoin needs $20 STX collateral).

 - Liquidation​ ​Ratio:​ ​A low Liquidation Ratio means Arkadiko Governance expects low price volatility of the collateral; a high Liquidation Ratio means high volatility is expected.